woocommerce/projects/readme.txt

 = Easy to use =

-Publish and categorise your projects using the familiar WordPress interface.
+Publish and categorise your portfolio of projects using the familiar WordPress interface.

 = Detailed project information =